 Texas prohibits rent control at the state and local level, but there are certain exceptions for imposing rent control in a state of emergency.
 For example, if a city or municipality is experiencing a housing crisis, they may declare a state of disaster and impose rent control for a limited period of time.
 However, the governor must approve the ordinance before being put into effect.

 Despite its population boom, Texas only has the 17th highest average rent in the country at around $800 for a two-bedroom home or apartment.
 Average rates range between $615 for a studio apartment and $1,388 for a house or four-bedroom apartment.
 This is on par with most states across the U.S. but offers a competitive landscape for landlords who want to capitalize on high-quality rental properties in a growing market.

 RentSpree helps you navigate the ever-changing landscape of residential and multifamily renting with a menu of tools for success.
-From our rental price calculator to marketing and tenant screening tools, we make property management for rentals in Texas easy.
+From our rental price calculator to marketing and Texas tenant screening, we make property management for rentals in the Lone Star State easy.

 Get started with RentSpree today to learn more about our all-in-one rental platform and make the right choices for your rental pricing.